Numerical computation of the half Laplacian by means of a fast convolution algorithm: Introduction

-In this paper, taking \eqref{e:tha1} as our starting point, we express, in Section \ref{s:finite}, $(-\Delta)_s^{1/2}e^{iks}$ as a finite sum, for $k$ an odd integer, and $L = 1$.
+The paper is organized as follows.
+In Section \ref{s:finite}, taking \eqref{e:tha1} as our starting point, we express, $(-\Delta)_s^{1/2}e^{iks}$ as a finite sum, for $k$ an odd integer.
 This constitutes one of the crucial points of this paper.
 Moreover, we show that $(-\Delta)_s^{1/2}e^{iks}$ can be written in a compact way by means of the Gaussian hypergeometric function ${}_2F_1$, which can also be reformulated as a finite sum.
-At this point, let us mention that, when $k$ is even, $(-\Delta)^{\alpha/2}e^{iks}$ was also expressed in \cite{cayamacuestadelahoz2020} in terms of ${}_2F_1$, for all $\alpha\in(0,2)$.
-This was possible, because, when $k$ is even, the denominator of $(x+i)^k/(x^2 + 1)^{k/2}$ is simply a polynomial, and hence it is straightforward to apply a complex contour integration technique; however, when $k$ is odd, $(x^2 + 1)^{k/2}$ is no longer a polynomial, which makes the analytical computation of the fractional Laplacian much harder.
+At this point, let us mention that, in \cite{cayamacuestadelahoz2020}, the general fractional Laplacian operator $(-\Delta)^{\alpha/2}$ applied to the complex Higgins functions $\lambda_k(x)$ (which is equivalent $(-\Delta)_s^{\alpha/2}e^{iks}$, for $k$ even) and to the Christov functions $\mu_k(x)$ was also expressed in terms of ${}_2F_1$, for all $\alpha\in(0,2)$.
+This was possible, because $\lambda_k(x)$ and $\mu_k(x)$ are rational functions, and hence it is possible to apply a complex contour integration technique; however, when $k$ is odd, the denominator in $e^{iks}\equiv(x+i)^k/(1+x^2)^{k/2}$ is no longer a polynomial, which makes the analytical computation of $(-\Delta)_s^{1/2}e^{iks}$ much harder.
 In any case, the numerical computation of the instances of ${}_2F_1$ appearing in \cite{cayamacuestadelahoz2020} was challenging and required the use of multiple precision.

 Section \ref{s:convolution} is devoted to the other crucial point of this paper, namely the use of a fast convolution algorithm \cite{cayamacuestadelahozgarciacervera2022} to compute